Teosoft7/beaver_image_detector/README.md

 ## Data Preparation
 Data was downloaded from a shared Dropbox account as a zip file.
 Images were uploaded to Mac Photos to correct dates and renamed with ExifRenamer by camera, site, and date to elimate any duplicate names.

-Photos will be annotated with bounding boxes for each beaver instance using the Supervisely Community Edition Platform.
-Annotations will be output as json files.
-Data will be stored using cloud storage from either Google Cloud, AWS, or Azure.
+Photos were annotated with bounding boxes for each animal instance using LabelImg.
+Annotations were output as xml files.
+Annotation files and images were split into train and test sets for images with beaver instances and for the whole dataset.
+Data was converted to Tensorflow Records for modeling.
+All data was stored in a Google cloud bucket.

 ## Modeling
-The data will be split into train and test sets.
-There is new data coming in every week and that will serve as a validation set.
-My initial model used transfer learning with a Mask R-CNN model with weights from the MS COCO object detection dataset.
-I will also try other models.
+Models were trained on the data using transfer learning with the Tensorflow Object Detection API.
+Models were trained until total loss was less than two.
+Three different models are be tested, they are as follows:
+* ssd_

 ## Evaluation
 I will report both the mean average precision score and cross entropy loss, on training and test data.
 I don't want to miss any beaver photos so I will choose classification thresholds that maximize recall for beavers.